The etiquette and responsibilities of concert audiences

 No musician nowadays gives a public recital without many weeks or months or years of preparation, in learning the works and in committing them to memory.
 At this concert, the pianist played more than 90 minutes of music completely from memory.
 Even if we disagreed about the selection or order of works played, or their interpretations, or the level of technical skills displayed, we should all agree that this feat of memorization deserves recognition.
 Likewise, giving a public performance, especially a solo performance and from memory, requires significant personal courage.
 Both these aspects (the hours of preparation and the courage to perform in public) in turn create a responsibility on the part of the audience to thank the performer for their efforts, in my humble opinion.
 In our western culture at this time, the acceptable ways of thanking a performer are by a gift of fresh flowers (or sometimes wine), and applause.

 Being in the audience of a musical performance is a great privilege, one I value highly, not least because I grew up in an area and at a time without many such opportunities.
-Moreover, if due to good fortune, one only gets a ticket to a performance at the last minute due to a late return of an unused ticket, then this fact adds to the privilege received.
+Moreover, if due to good fortune, one only gets a ticket to a performance at the last minute due to a late return of an unused ticket, as this gentleman did, then this fact adds to the privilege received.
 Such a privilege creates consequent responsibilities for those of us receiving it.
 How disappointing it is that not everyone feels it necessary to honour their responsibility as a member of a concert audience.

 0 Responses to “The etiquette and responsibilities of concert audiences”